BruceWen98/brucewen98.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate at the Singapore Economic Development Board, the lead government agency that plans and executes economic and industrial development strategies for Singapore.

 I hold a Bachelor's degree in Economics and Master's degree in Computer Science, both from the University of Chicago.

-My academic interests are in Econometrics, Machine Learning, and Auction Theory.
+My academic interests are in Econometrics, Machine Learning, and their applications to the empirical estimation of auctions.